PrestaShop/prestashop.github.io/news/_posts/2021-12-14-prestashop-beyond-1-7.md

 ## Say hello to PrestaShop 8

-Our next release, **PrestaShop 8**, will mark the simplification of the project's version numbering scheme.
+The next release, **PrestaShop 8**, will mark the simplification of the project's version numbering scheme.
 The "1" that preceded previous versions, a heritage that didn't carry any semantic meaning, will no longer be included in future releases.

 ![New version scheme](/assets/images/2021/12/v8-scheme.png)